Franz Ferdinand Play The BLAG Word Game. Encyclopaedic Knowledge, Hysterics And Vertigo Ensue

 Bob: It’s because no one cares what you dreamt about, unless you dreamt about them.

 Paul: I have this tendency to... if someone says, ‘Oh, I had this really weird dream last night...’[Slowly turns away and covers face].
 ‘And you were...’
 [Turns back around with interest, which results in mass laughter].

 Sarah: It’s a shame he’s not here, but I wanted you, Bob to describe Nick’s best party outfit.
 Alex: Oh wow!
 Where do you start?!

 Bob: One time, we hadn’t done a gig in New York for about a year, maybe a year and a half, or something.
 We were playing the Bowery Ballroom and he’d gone wondering in the afternoon and came back – he has a favourite shop he goes to all the time, somewhere in Alphabet City – and we were in the dressing room, about to go on, half an hour to go and Nick’s in the bathroom and he comes out in this seventies Safari suit that was primary colour red.
 Bright red.

 Bob: Polyester, yes, really stiff.
 And it’s boiling hot!
 The middle of summer, it’s June in New York City and we were playing at the Bowery, really, really hot.
 And he came out, ‘What do you think?’ and everyone just pissed themselves.
 And he was like, ‘It’s never been worn!’

 Bob: Yeah and our manager’s like...

 The original story was first published in BLAG Vol. 3 Nø 1 print edition in 2009.

-Become a member to continue reading this feature and all of BLAG's fun and uplifting iconic content including interviews, online exhibitions and Originals.
+Become a member to continue reading this feature and all of BLAG's iconic content including interviews, online exhibitions and Originals.